 Bulley & Andrews’ (B&A) success lies in understanding what matters most and honoring it.
 To that point, our people are our most valuable asset and we are dedicated to fostering a culture that embraces diversity and supports inclusion among our people, projects and community.
-We are fully committed to cultivating an environment that makes space for and supports the experiences and voices of all people.
+We are fully committed to cultivating an environment that makes space for and supports the experiences and voices of all people.“The sum of our individual talents, differences, life experiences and self-expression are not only a significant part of our culture, but the nexus of our firm’s reputation, accomplishments and growth.”

 While B&A applauds our industry’s achievements working to make the built world more equitable and welcoming to all, we know there is more work to be done.
 Inspired by our clients, we have taken a humble approach and asked ourselves, “what should we be doing to help create more accessible and representative space for all?”
 For us, this means we take responsibility on every level, from the individual, to the organization, to how and what we construct for our clients.
 By examining and adjusting our own culture first, we are able to promote these values for our clients and understand what it means to integrate experiences though the work we do.
 This is our springboard to building meaningful change for our world.